tkiat/my-writings-public/blog/software-dev/tools/nix-for-haskell.md

 ### Add Docker (Optional)

 This will build a docker image.
 The coworkers can therefore execute in the same environment as yours.
-Why Docker if we already have Nix?
-Someone might be more familiar with Docker I guess.
+Some companies use Docker for deployment and some devs only know Docker so having this option is sometimes crucial.

 ```nix
 ...